 \subsubsection{Gated recurrent unit}

-In Figure 3, the right panel shows a gated recurrent unit (GRU) which differs from the LSTM in terms of its gate structure and quantity.
+In Figure 3, the right panel depicts a gated recurrent unit (GRU), which differs from the LSTM regarding the structure and quantity of its gates.
 GRU, introduced by \citet{cho2014}, aims to simplify the LSTM by combining two gates into a single gate and merging the cell state with the hidden state.
-Unlike LSTM, GRU eliminates the output gate and integrates the functions of the forget and input gates into a single gate known as the update gate.
+Unlike LSTM, GRU eliminates the output gate and integrates the forget and input gates functions into a single gate known as the update gate.
 This update gate processes new information based on the previous hidden state, consequently updating the hidden state.

 Initially, the previous hidden state $h_{t-1}$ and the current input $x_t$ are introduced and passed through the reset gate, which determines the extent to which past information should be disregarded: